AmineBensaadat/lavage_auto/README.md

 Paste the link that we copied somewhere in the ```bashrc``` file.

 If we save our ```./bashrc``` file, we are ready to create our first project.
 In order to create a new project, you got to write down the keyword symfony, followed with the keyword new, followed with the folder name.
-In our case, let’s call it ```movies```.
+In our case, let’s call it ```dashboard```.
 Be aware that this will be your project name.
 ```
-symfony new movies
+symfony new dashboard
 ```

 You have the option to pass in a ```--full``` flag which will install all packages that you need to build web application, be aware that the size of your project will be a lot bigger.
 ```
-symfony new movies --full
+symfony new dashboard --full
 ```

 You also have the option to change up your version number as well.
-If you perform the ```symfony new movies``` command, Symfony will always pull in a project with the most up to date version number.
+If you perform the ```symfony new dashboard``` command, Symfony will always pull in a project with the most up to date version number.
 You can change this up by adding a ```--version={VERSION_NUMBER}``` flag to it.
 ```
-symfony new movies –version=4.0
+symfony new dashboard –version=4.0
 ```

 This command will install a Symfony project with a version number of 4.0.